ninjaaron/pyfil/README.rst

 optional arguments:
-  -h, --help            show this help message and exit -l, --loop            for i in stdin: expression
+  -h, --help            show this help message and exit -l, --loop            for i in stdin: expressions -x, --exec            use exec instead of eval. statements are allowed, but
-  -x, --exec            use exec instead of eval. statements are allowed, but
+                        automatic printing is lost. doesn't affect --post -q, --quiet           suppress automatic printing. doesn't affect --post -j, --json            load stdin as json into object 'j'; If used with --loop, treat each line of stdin as a new object -o, --force-oneline-json
-                        automatic printing is lost
+                        outside of loops and iterators, objects serialzed to json print with two-space indent. this forces this forces all json objects to print on a single line.
-  -q, --quiet           suppress automatic printing -j, --json            load stdin as json into object 'j'; If used with
+  -b PRE, --pre PRE     statement to evaluate before expression args. multiple
-                        --loop, treat each line of stdin as a new object --force-oneline-json  outside of loops and iterators, objects serialzed to json print with two-space indent. this forces this forces all json objects to print on a single line.
+                        statements may be combined with ';'. no automatic printing
-  -b PRE, --pre PRE     statement to evaluate before expressions -e POST, --post POST  expression to evaluate after the loop -s, --split           split lines from stdin on whitespace into list 'f'.
+  -e POST, --post POST  expression to evaluate after the loop. always handeled
-                        implies --loop
+                        by eval, even if --exec, and always prints return value, even if --quiet. implies --loop -s, --split           split lines from stdin on whitespace into list 'f'. implies --loop
   -F PATTERN, --field-sep PATTERN
-                        regex used to split lines from stdin into list 'f'. implies -l
+                        regex used to split lines from stdin into list 'f'. implies --loop
   -n STRING, --join STRING
                         join items in iterables with STRING -R, --raise-errors    raise errors in evaluation and stop execution (default: print message to stderr and continue) -S, --silence-errors  suppress error messages
   -H EXCEPTION_HANDLER, --exception-handler EXCEPTION_HANDLER
-                        specify exception handler with the format ``Exception: alternative expression to eval``
+                        specify exception handler with the format 'Exception: alternative expression to eval'

 available objects
 ~~~~~~~~~~~~~~~~~